greg9702/CNOnt-Broker/README.md

 docker-compose up --build
 ```

-If you would like to run directly on your machine run:
+If you would like to run server directly on your machine run:
 ```
 export GO111MODULE=on
 cd core
 go run main.go
 ```
-Make sure to set _GO111MODULE_ to on.
+> Make sure to set _GO111MODULE_ to on.
 Without this issues with dependencies can occur.

 #### __Cluster setup__